This post may contain affiliate links. Please read my disclosure.

 - Don't sleep on the lemon wedges - it is a must for this recipe!

-- Any potato dish goes really well with this recipe - try some German potato salad, Hasselback potatoes or these crispy roasted potatoes.
-Or, to make it really simple, some good old fashioned air fryer french fries.
+- Any potato dish goes really well with this recipe - try these Hasselback garlic potatoes or these crispy butter roasted potatoes.
+Or, to make it really simple, some good old fashioned air fryer frozen french fries.

 - A classic coleslaw, simple lettuce salad or braised red cabbage are all popular side dishes.